Left Bousfield localization without left properness: Left Bousfield localization for locally presentable semi-model categories

-To prove (7), consider the functor $R:Arr(\M) \to Arr(\M)$ which takes a morphism to the right factor in its factorization as a cofibration followed by a trivial fibration.
-By the two out of three property, the weak equivalences are the preimage of the trivial fibrations under this functor.
-Furthermore, this functor is accessible by the previous paragraph.
-Once $\kappa$ is chosen large enough that the (co)domains of $I$ are $\kappa$-presentable, the proof that the class of trivial fibrations is accessible follows precisely as it does in \cite[Proposition 2.5]{barwickSemi}. \end{proof}
+To prove (7), we use the $\kappa$-accessible factorization from (2).
+By the two out of three property, the class $\sW_c$ is the preimage of the class of trivial fibrations under this functor.
+Once $\kappa$ is chosen large enough that the (co)domains of $I$ are $\kappa$-presentable, the proof that the class of trivial fibrations is accessible follows precisely as it does in \cite[Proposition 2.5]{barwickSemi} and \cite[Corollary A.2.6.6]{lurie-htt}.
+That is, we realize the class of trivial fibrations as the preimage, under an accessible functor, of an accessible class of morphisms of sets (namely, the surjective morphisms).
+It follows that $\sW_c$ is $\kappa$-accessible. \end{proof}

 We turn now to left Bousfield localization.
-We remind the reader that cofibrantly generated semi-model categories have simplicial mapping spaces \cite[Section 1.1]{goerss-hopkins}, that we will denote $map(-,-) \in sSet$.
-Given a class of morphisms $\cat C$ in a cofibrantly generated semi-model category $\M$, an object $W$ is called \textit{$\cat C$-local} if $map(f,W)$ is a weak equivalence of simplicial sets for all $f\in \cat C$.
+The following two theorems combine to prove Theorem \ref{main}.
+We remind the reader that cofibrantly generated semi-model categories have simplicial mapping spaces defined via hammocks \cite[Notation 3.61]{barwickSemi}, that we will denote $map(-,-) \in sSet$.
+Such mapping spaces may be computed via cosimplicial and simplicial resolutions, up to a zig-zag of weak equivalences \cite[Scholium 3.64]{barwickSemi}.

+Given a class of morphisms $\cat C$ in a cofibrantly generated semi-model category $\M$, an object $W$ is called \textit{$\cat C$-local} if it is fibrant in $\M$ and $map(f,W)$ is a weak equivalence of simplicial sets for all $f\in \cat C$.
 A morphism $g$ in $\M$ is a \textit{$\cat C$-local equivalence} if $map(g,W)$ is a weak equivalence for all $\cat C$-local objects $W$.
 Several properties about $\cat C$-local objects and equivalences, proven in \cite{hirschhorn} without reference to a model structure on $\M$, will be used below.
 Because a set of morphisms $\cat C$ can always be replaced by a set of cofibrations between cofibrant objects, without changing the left Bousfield localization $L_{\cat C}\M$, we will always assume $\cat C$ is a set of cofibrations between cofibrant objects.
 For the proof that follows, we advise the reader to have copies of \cite{barwickSemi, hirschhorn} on hand.

 \begin{theorem} If $\M$ is a locally presentable, cofibrantly generated semi-model category in which the domains of the generating cofibrations are cofibrant.
 For any set of morphisms $\cat C$ in $\M$, there exists a cofibrantly generated semi-model structure $L_{\cat C}(\M)$ on $\M$ with weak equivalences defined to be the $\cat C$-local equivalences, (generating) cofibrations defined to match the (generating) cofibrations of $\M$, and fibrations defined by the right lifting property with respect to some set $J_{\cat C}$ of $\cat C$-local equivalences which are also cofibrations with cofibrant domains.
 Furthermore, the fibrant objects of $L_{\cat C}\M$ are precisely $\cat C$-local fibrant objects in $\M$. \end{theorem}